AcademySoftwareFoundation/OpenImageIO/GOVERNANCE.md

 connection details will be posted to the oiio-dev mail list in advance of the scheduled meeting.

-The biweekly TSC meetings can be found on the [ASWF Calendar](https://www.aswf.io/meeting-calendar), just click on the OpenImageIO meeting entries to get the Zoom link.
+The biweekly TSC meetings can be found on the [ASWF Calendar](https://calendar.openimageio.org), just click on the OpenImageIO TSC meeting entries to get the Zoom link.

 Items are added to the TSC agenda which are considered contentious or are modifications of governance, contribution policy, TSC membership, or release